growingdatafoundation/ipn-api/readme.md

 ## ala.occurences

- * returns lists of occurrence counts of queried specimen for location
+ * returns lists of occurrence counts of queried specimen for a given location

-Example json with `include=ala.species`
+Example response with `include=ala.species`

 ```javascript
 {